Last Updated: June 2017

 Time investment of application

-These reviews and updates require a significant time investment from applying organizations.
-Specifically, charities should expect a review that reaches the final stages of consideration to include:
+These reviews and updates require a significant time investment from applying organizations, although our process is designed to ask for relatively little time in the first phase before we tell a charity whether they are a promising candidate.
+Charities should expect a review that reaches the final stages of consideration to include:

 - Sharing specific documents with GiveWell, most of which are likely to already exist in some form